Deinocheirus: Postcranial skeleton

 Though Deinocheirus was a bulky animal, its dorsal ribs were tall and relatively straight, indicating that the body was narrow.
 The ten neck vertebrae were low and long, and progressively shorter backwards from the skull.
 This resulted in a more S-curved neck than seen in other ornithomimosaurs, due to the larger skull.
 The neural spines of the twelve back vertebrae became increasingly longer from front to back, the last one being 8.5 times the height of the centrum part.
 This is almost the same as the highest ratio in the neural spines of the theropod Spinosaurus.
 The neural spines had a system of interconnecting ligaments, which stiffened the vertebral column allowing it to support the abdomen while transmitting the stress to the hips and hindlimbs.
 Together, the neural spines formed a tall "sail" along the lower back, hips, and base of the tail, somewhat similar to that of Spinosaurus.

-All the vertebrae were highly pneumatised by invading air sacs, except for the atlas bone and the hindmost tail vertebrae, and were thereby connected to the respiratory system.
+All the vertebrae were highly pneumatized by invading air sacs, except for the atlas bone and the hindmost tail-vertebrae, and were thereby connected to the respiratory system.
 The back vertebrae were as pneumatised as those of sauropod dinosaurs, and had an extensive system of depressions.
 These adaptations may be correlated with gigantism, as they reduce weight.
 The six vertebrae of the sacrum were also tall and pneumatised, and all but the first one were fused together at the top, their neural spines forming a neural plate.
 The ilium, the top hip bone, was also partially pneumatised close to the sacral vertebrae.
 Part of the pelvis was hypertrophied (enlarged) compared to other ornithomimosaurs, to support the weight of the animal with strong muscle attachments.
 The front hip bones tilted upwards in life.
 The tail of Deinocheirus ended in at least two fused vertebrae, which were described as similar to the pygostyle of oviraptorosaurian and therizinosauroid theropods.
 Ornithomimosaurs are known to have had pennaceous feathers, so this feature suggests that they might have had a fan of feathers at the tail end.

 The wishbone (furcula), an element not known from any other ornithomimosaurs, was U-shaped.
 The hindlimbs were relatively short, and the thigh bone (femur) was longer than the shin bone (tibia), as is common for large animals.
 The metatarsus was short and not arctometatarsalian, as in most other theropods.
 The claw bones of the feet were blunt and broad-tipped instead of tapered, unlike other theropods, but resembled the unguals of large ornithischian dinosaurs.
 The proportions of the toe bones resembled those of tyrannosaurs, due to the large weight they had to bear.